Top Paris activities

 Read more

-Hotel de Salm (Pass By)
+Hotel de Salm (pass by)

 Discover the green dome of the Hotel de Salm which became the Légion d'honneur Palace under Napoleon I. The Légion d’honneur is the highest French honour.